 Project Development & Finance

-The government’s prerogative on stimulating investment in conventional energy resources and energy efficiency and clean technology often takes the form of tax relief and incentives.
+Governmental goals relating to stimulating investment in various energy resources and energy efficiency and clean technology often takes the form of tax relief and incentives.
 Our tax attorneys advise on the myriad of tax planning matters related to energy projects including advice on structuring equity investments for the monetization of investment tax credits or production tax credits, special allocations in partnership arrangements, implementing tax advantaged financing and acquisition techniques, sales tax issues, real estate tax issues and international tax planning.

 Below is an example of some of the work we have done recently